Magh Bihu: Overview (Rituals)

 The festival is marked by feasts and bonfires.
 Young people erect makeshift huts, known as Meji and Bhelaghar, from bamboo, leaves and thatch, and in Bhelaghar they eat the food prepared for the feast, and then burn the huts the next morning.
-The celebrations also feature traditional Assamese games such as tekeli bhonga (pot-breaking) and buffalo fighting.
+The celebrations also feature traditional Assamese games such as ‘’tekeli bhonga’’ (pot-breaking) and buffalo fighting.

 Magh Bihu celebrations start on the last day of the previous month, the month of "Pooh", usually the 29th of Pooh is 14 January, and is the only day of Magh Bihu in modern times (earlier, the festival would last for the whole month of Magh, and so the name Magh Bihu).
 The night before is "Uruka" (28th of Pooh), when people gather around a bonfire, cook dinner, and make merry.

 During Magh Bihu, people of Assam make rice cakes with various names such as Sunga Pitha, Til Pitha etc. and some other sweets of coconut called Laru.

 Uruka or Bihu Eve (Beginning)

 The first day of Magh Bihu is known as Uruka or the Bihu Eve.
 The word Uruka is originally derived from the Deori-Chutia word Urukuwa which means "to end", signifying the end of the harvesting season as well the Pausha month.
 On this day, women folk get ready for the next day with food items like- Chira, Pitha, Laru, Curd.
-A feast is organised at night known as Bhuj (derived from the Sanskrit word "Bhojana").
-Various indigenous communities prepare their rice beers usually undistilled like Chuji by Chutias, Nam-Lao by Tai-Ahom, Zou by Bodos, Aapong by Missing Tribe.
+A feast is organised at night known as Bhuj.
+Various indigenous communities prepare rice beer, which is usually not distilled.
+This is known as Chuji by the Chutias, Nam-Lao by Tai-Ahom, Zou by Bodos, and Aapong by the Mising.
 Uruka feasting may be a family affair or communal.
 After the feasting, the Uruka is over.
 Hut-like structures called Bhelaghar are also built in the fields where people stay during the night.
 More often village youth pass the night in the Bhelaghars warming themselves by the fire and making use of the vegetables that they steal from the backyards of villagers which is considered a tradition.